ugosan/ugosan.github.io/_posts/2018-04-1-Locking-Memory-for-production.md

 ```bash
 bootstrap.memory_lock: true
 ```

-Thats it, restart your node and the RAM will be locked, you should notice a major performance improvement.
+Thats it, restart your node and the RAM will be locked.

   [1]: https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html